stevennooijen/stairwaytotravel-frontend/src/pages/blog/posts/why-open-source.md

-# Why I am open sourcing 2,500 hours of work & what to learn from my adventure?
+# Why I am open sourcing 2,500 hours of work & what to learn from my startup adventure?

 Once upon a time, I had an entrepreneurial dream.
 I chased the dream, recruited others and spent over 2,500 hours of spare time to make it become reality.
 Now, after 6+ years of passion, I have decided to let the project go and open source it all.
 This blog documents my journey and key takeaways.
 It serves as a ceremonial farewell that hopefully inspires other aspiring entrepreneurs.
 Keep reading if you are curious and want to learn from my experience in starting a technology start-up.